jenineharris/foundation-biostat-2020/README.md

 * Read Chapter 8 of Andy Field "Discovering Statistics Using R" online here: https://nyu-cdsc.github.io/learningr/assets/discoveringstatistics.pdf

-DURING CLASS TIME (optional attendance via zoom):
+DURING CLASS TIME (optional attendance via zoom; use Laura's zoom room for today: 261 526 2045):

 * One-on-one appointments (first hour)
 * Check-in/warm-up/Q & A (second hour)
 * Time to work on: (third hour)
      + Chapter 10 exercises (coder or hacker; RMD will be available on GitHub)
+     + Dr. Harris will be available for one-on-one in her zoom room 613 926 5756

 ## Week 13 (November 19): Open work day